bageera/psbackup/README.md

-# psbackup
+## psbackup
-Simple Powershell backup
+Simple Powershell Backup Script

+# Usage
+psbackup.ps1

+# Edit the script to add the source and backup location